 Michelle is tall with Carmel, freckled skin and a loose tan afro sitting on top of amethyst eyes that seem at peace.
 She owns the Harbourview Boutique Hotel and Yoga Spa.
 It is a respite between coming into country and getting out of Belize city.
 She drags a chair to our table, gently coaxing her new waitress to bring three glasses and a sweating bottle of Chardonnay.
 She sits through our whole dinner, needling us to tell her about Trump and in turn, letting us know what her MP father would think of their current government.
 She explains to us her ability to see people's futures and how she was stuck in an Ashram in northern India for 6 months because of Covid.
 She is delightful and a precursor of almost every single Belizian we met.

-Out on the town it is quiet.
-I do not know what the guide books meant and what the small, petty hand ringers on Trip advisor go on about- one is in more danger in Boulder, Colorado than Belize City.
-Why do Americans, at once the most fearless, intrepid souls on earth, scare so easily today?
-Belize City has seen its heyday come and gone it is true and there are hulking, brokedown palaces, their Georgian columns pushing a kilter by Date Palms and winding vines and made less proud by the soft clinch of humidity.
-A young boy does a flip and in one motion, curtsies and says,"come on man let me hold a dollah."
-An older man with jaundiced eyes takes his cue and explains the boys has no mom and no dad.
+Belize City has seen its heyday come and gone it is true.
+There are hulking, brokedown palaces, their Georgian columns pushing a-kilter by date palms and winding vines and made less proud by the soft clinch of humidity.
+A young boy does a flip and in one motion, curtsies and says,"come on man let me have a dollah."
+An older man with jaundiced eyes takes his cue and gesticulates, explaining the boys has no mom and no dad.

-The Guidebooks also say that the infrastructure is a mess, that the roads are potholed to smithereens.
-This is not true at all and as Costa Rica is lauded for their literacy and conservation, they could take a cue from Belize in road maintenance.
+The Guidebooks say the infrastructure is a mess.
+That the roads are potholed to smithereens.
+This is not true at all, and as Costa Rica is lauded for their literacy and conservation, they could take a cue from Belize in road maintenance.

 Our shuttle drive takes us further south from Dangriga and inland.
 For hours Melvin talks non-stop in a sing song patois.
 He is Chechi Mayan but with eyes closed, sounds like Bob Marley talking about fussin and fightin and enunciating words like repatriation as Rih Pate Riashuun mon.
 We pass a Garufina community.
 He points and says "Dem Garufina get ta shakin when da drum go.
 He also intimates they practice voodoo but the reality is probably closer to the fact that they are former St. Vinciens mixed with Carib and Arawak and American slaves just into dancing and drums.